AlexandrSokolov/rest/Rest.Clients.FAQ.md

 - [Rest client library](#rest-client-library)
 - [Rest client consumer application](#rest-client-consumer-application)

-### Commons rest client module responsibilities
+### Commons rest client sharing

 Rest clients simplified its creation in the application.
-When it is used based on REST API definition, you cannot share a single instance and must create rest client per rest interface.
+When it is used based on REST API definition, you cannot share a single rest client instance for different rest interfaces and must create rest client per rest interface.

-#### Commons rest client features
+### Commons rest client features

 - [Simplifies rest client creation (how to pass only server url and authentication)]
 - [Rest client destruction]